EmiReese/HandyCart/README.md

 Option to remove item
 One list item will show
 Item name
+Item price
-Item price (auto-populated from last entry but easily changed.
-Price will be saved for next time) Option to reset purchase state of all items on list with one button Budget/Total cost ($26/$100)
+Option to reset purchase state of all items on list with one button Option to clear list
+Remaining Balance on bottom right
+When clicked, I am shown
+Total Budget (can be edited)
+Total price  (cannot be edited)
+Remaining Balance (Cannot be edited)
 Option to add an item
-When selected, prompt user to enter new item details (preferably in a modal) When modal is open, has suggestions based on previous lists When modal is open, have the option to close it and cancel new item at any time Option to close list/group as ‘inactive’
+When selected, prompt user to enter new item details (preferably in a modal) When modal is open, has suggestions based on previous lists When modal is open, have the option to close it and cancel new item at any time Option to close list
-When I select new list group
+When I select new list
 Add other members
 Show an empty new list with other members added

 </details>